 Yes, I offer payment plans.
 If the evaluation is for a court case, payment is needed in full prior to the court date.

 5. The judges in my district respond better to an evaluation based on four one-hour sessions instead of two two-hour sessions.
 Would you be able to accommodate this?

 Yes!
 I want to do what is most effective for your client and their case.
 If there are peculiarities regarding your courts or judges, let me know and I will work to accommodate them.

 6. Since you are conducting these evaluations remotely, why can you only serve clients in 4 states?

 I abide by individual state licensure regulations regarding the practice of clinical social work and telehealth.
-Some states restrict practice, including remote practice, entirely to social workers licensed in the state where the client is physically located at the time of the evaluation.
+Most states restrict practice, including remote practice, entirely to social workers licensed in the state where the client is physically located at the time of the evaluation.

 7. If my client lives in a state not listed on your website but my office is in a state where you can practice, can I have my client do the evaluation from my office?

 Yes, I can conduct the evaluation if the client is physically present in your office.

 8. Can you conduct evaluations in immigration detention centers?